jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-12-asset-and-change-management.md

 - Prevent untested or unauthorized changes
 - Ensure accountability and minimize service disruption
 - Align changes with business and compliance needs
+- **Change Management:** an organization's orchestrated strategy to transition from its existing state to a more desirable future state
+	- disruption of existing processes by any kind of change will affect its efficiency and effectiveness
+	- change management ensures seamless integration of changes into existing architecture and processes
+- **Change Advisory Board (CAB):** body of representatives from various parts of an organization that is responsible for evaluation of any proposed changes
+- **Change Owner:** an individual or a team that initiates the change request
+- **Stakeholder:** a person who has a vested interest in the proposed change
+	- technical stakeholders, business stakeholders, end user-based stakeholders
+- **Impacy Analysis:** an integral part of change management process that ivolves understanding of change's potential fallout
+	- What could go wrong?
+	- What would be the immediate effects?
+	- How would the long-term operations be impacted?
+	- Are there unforeseen challenges that might cause an issue?
+- Change management is a critical process that guides organizations safely through any changes or transformations needed

 ---